The Lean Process: A Practical Path to Continuous Improvement and Operational Excellence

 Continuous Improvement Definition

-Continuous improvement, also known as Kaizen, is an ongoing effort to enhance products, services, or processes through incremental changes.
+Continuous improvement, or Kaizen, is an ongoing effort to enhance products, services, or processes through incremental changes.
 Examples of continuous improvement include minor adjustments in workflow, adopting new technologies, and refining customer service protocols to increase efficiency and satisfaction.
 Unlike extensive overhauls, this approach focuses on steady, sustainable progress by identifying and analyzing opportunities for enhancement within processes.
 These changes can be driven by insights from the frontline or from formal assessments, process improvements, and training sessions.

 Improvement Training Elements: